Vermont Sen. Patrick Leahy won't seek reelection next year

 'Good judgment and hard work'

-Leahy described arriving to the Senate in 1975 "at a time of constitutional crisis," following the Watergate scandal, subsequent resignation of President Nixon, and the war in Vietnam.
+Leahy described arriving to the Senate in 1975 "at a time of constitutional crisis," following the Watergate scandal and the subsequent resignation of President Richard Nixon, and the war in Vietnam.

 "Within just a few months of taking office, as the newest and by far most junior member of the Senate Armed Services Committee, we were asked to vote to reauthorize and to continue the war in Vietnam," Leahy recalled, noting that support for the war in Vermont was strong at the time.
 "But I'd always opposed it.
 We voted five times.
 Each time, the vote to continue the war was defeated by one vote.
 I was proud to be that one vote."